Benefits to UTMB Community Teaching Physicians

 Your Password' to create a new password.
 Once you have your username and password, please log in and complete your online candidate profile.

-For instructions on how to create your online profile, please click here.
+For instructions on how to create your online profile and e-offer acceptance, please click here.

-For instructions on how to complete your online profile, please click here.
+For instructions on how to complete your online tasks, please click here.

 Step 3: The third and final step is a successful completion of an online criminal background check done through a 3rd party company called PreCheck.
 After you confirm acceptance and complete your online profile, you will receive